DeepakSingh98/normout-desres/README.md

 ### Example Usage
 - To run a baseline VGG16: `python runner.py`
-- To run VGG16 with Abs NormOut layers replacing both layers 47 and 48, as well as 50 and 51 (both of which are (ReLU, Dropout) pairs): `python runner.py --custom-layer-name "NormOut" --remove-layers 47 48 50 51 --insert-layers 47 49`
+- To run VGG16 with Abs NormOut layers replacing both layers 47 and 48, as well as 50 and 51 (both of which are (ReLU, Dropout) pairs): `python runner.py --custom-layer-name "NormOut" --replace-layers 47 50 --remove-layers 48 51`
 - To run VGG16 with all ReLU and BatchNorm layers replaced with NormOut: `python runner.py --custom-layer-name "NormOut" --replace-layers 1 3 6 8 11 13 15 18 20 22 25 27 29 34 37 --remove-layers 35 38 --custom-tag AllNormOut --vgg-no-batch-norm`